IRL2/SubtleGame/README.md

 ## Running a game

-1. Run a server by navigating to `./Client/rust-server-2023-10-19` and clicking `narupa-gui.exe`.
+1. Run a server by navigating to `./Client/rust-server-2023-10-19` and clicking `nanover-gui.exe`.
 Open the Network tab and change the Server name to `SubtleGame`.

 You will need to load a minimum of three simulations:
 - The nanotube + methane: `nanotube_langevin.xml`